hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Apps Firewall (Apps Firewall)
     - App Discovery (App Discovery)
   - discover and control apps connected to corporate environment
+  - <span style="color: #bb6600;">monitor traffic, create incidents based on events, and integrate</span> with other cloud solutions via an API
+    - utilize various techniques to surface potential threats from various categories which focus on Locations, IPs and Users Login Activity
+    - continuously monitor cloud environments with a cloud Data Loss Prevention (DLP) engine to identify sensitive information stored in cloud environments in violation of policy
+    - API-based
+    - Incidents triggered by the Cloudlock policy engine when a policy detection criteria result in a match in an object (document, field, folder, post, or file)

 - Talos